SkyTrain (Vancouver): Bombardier ART Mark II fleet

 When the Millennium Line was built, TransLink ordered new-generation Mark II ART trains from Bombardier Transportation, some of which were assembled in a Burnaby factory.
 Similar trains are used in Kuala Lumpur's Kelana Jaya Line, New York's JFK AirTrain, and the Beijing Airport Express.
 These trains are run in four-car configurations on the Expo Line, and two-car configurations on the Millennium Line.
 Each pair of cars is semi-permanently joined together in a twin unit or "married pair", with a length of 33.4 m.
 Mark II trains have a streamlined front and rear, an articulated joint allowing passengers to walk the length of a married pair, white/grey/blue interior, and six doors per car, three per side.
-TransLink also ordered 48 Mark II ART (2009/2010 model) in 2009 to further supplement supply and integrate new features like CCTV and visual maps with LED lights.
+TransLink also ordered 48 Mark II ART cars (2009/2010 model) in 2009 to further supplement supply and integrate new features such as CCTV, new seats and stanchions in a different layout, destination signs at the ends, lower floor entrances, LED door indicators, and visual maps with LED lights.